pikvm/pikvm/docs/vnc.md

 -----
 ## Configuring the client

-We recommend [TigerVNC](https://tigervnc.org) for a better experience on desktop.
+We recommend [TigerVNC](https://tigervnc.org) for a better experience on a desktop.

 If you're using PiKVM V3+ or DIY based on CSI bridge, you can try the [latest version (>= 1.13.0) of TigerVNC with H.264 support](https://github.com/TigerVNC/tigervnc/releases).